ArwaSheraky/Airlines-Delay-Analysis/Description.md

 ## ABOUT THE DATASET
 This 2015 dataset summarizes US airline flight delay and cancellation information as collected and published by the DOT's Bureau of Transportation Statistic.

-Having two other related datasets, of airports and airlines information, helped making a new version of the dataset, including all related and useful attributes.
-The dataset is characterized now by 28 representative features and includes over a million instances.
-Features include airport origin, time of the flight (YMD), actual and scheduled departure times, arrival times, flight number, as well as cancellation and delation reason.
+Drawing airport and airline information from two additional datasets helped expand the original dataset by pulling from, and merging , relevant attributes.
+The dataset is now characterized by 28 representative features and includes over a million instances.
+Features include airport origin, time of the flight (YMD), actual and scheduled departure times, arrival times, flight number, as well as cancellation and delay reason.

 ## Attributes (28)
 ```